NecroReindeer/comp120-tinkering-graphics/Appropriation Art Exhibit/README.md

 Currently the shuffle function shuffles every single pixel, so it ends up looking like noise.
-I intend to limit the distance that each pixel can be moved, so that it the original picture will still be somewhat recognisable.
+I intend to limit the distance that each pixel can be moved, so that the original picture will still be somewhat recognisable.

 ##Images Used: